BenAvery28/Jobber-Quotes/README.md

 # Shimmer & Shine – Jobber Quotes AI Scheduler

 This project is an internal tool for **Shimmer & Shine Window Cleaning Ltd.**.
-It integrates with the **Jobber API** to automate the workflow from approved quotes to confirmed bookings — saving time and improving customer communication.
+It integrates with the **Jobber API** to automate the workflow from approved quotes to confirmed bookings, saving time and improving customer communication.

 ---